kovzol/bibref/README.md

 ### Example use case

+We follow the syntax of the terminal based version, but the similar steps can be used on the graphical interface as well.
 The following session finds the corresponding citation of the LXX text of Psalm 2:1 in the SBLGNT:
 ```commandline
 This is bibref 2022Feb24, nice to meet you.